Protests for George Floyd's death continue for second day in Houston

 Powerful moment during protest for #GeorgeFloyd in his 3rd Ward neighborhood.
 Activist gets on the ground in the very position Floyd lost his life as officer kneeled on his neck. https://t.co/VxVBjbhxZv pic.twitter.com/WkDzsenJ7t— Stefania Okolie (@StefaniaOnABC13) May 30, 2020

-A vigil to honor the Houston native is scheduled for 6 p.m.
+A vigil to honor the Houston native was scheduled for 6 p.m.
 Saturday.

 Floyd died in handcuffs when an officer kneeled on his neck for a few minutes in Minneapolis.
 The police officer, Derek Chauvin, has been arrested and charged with third degree murder.